Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-string-matches-index
 -------------------------
-Returns the index of the elements in a first list whose string value can be matched in a second list.
+Returns the index of the elements in a first list whose value can be matched in a second list.
+Use as an optimization when all the elements are known to be strings.

 __first-elements__
 The first list of elements.